ivanol/go-martini-api/README.md

 |CheckUpload |   |Yes |Yes  |      |
 |EditResult  |Yes|Yes |Yes  |Yes   |

 All of these Handlers have access to a `*api.Request` object which they can modify.
-This contains `DB *gorm.DB` which is the database object for this request.
-This can be used to scope a query, which will limit GET, PATCH, and DELETE requests.
+This contains `DB *gorm.DB` which is the database object used for queries for this request.
+This can be used to scope the query used to retrieve the existing DB object for GET, PATCH, and DELETE requests.
+Note that `Create()`, `Save()`, and `Delete()` will use the original DB object as otherwise they will not work if you add eg. a Join() to the request DB object.
 The actual query is made immediately after calling the Query handler, and this should be used for any such scoping. eg:

 ```go
 a.AddDefaultRoutes(&Widget{}, api.RouteOptions{